codevic/TensorFlow-Object-Detection/Readme.md

 [Browse ipm Packages](https://ipm.clearblade.com)

 ## Setup
-The host machine should have a miniconda/anaconda installed with python 3.5 to run the YOLO model(tensorflow).
+The host machine should have a miniconda/anaconda installed with python 3.5+ to run the YOLO model(tensorflow).<br />

-(Directions to install miniconda) wget https://repo.continuum.io/miniconda/Miniconda3-3.7.0-Linux-x86_64.sh -O ~/miniconda.sh bash ~/miniconda.sh -b -p $HOME/miniconda
+(Directions to install miniconda) <br />
+wget https://repo.continuum.io/miniconda/Miniconda3-3.7.0-Linux-x86_64.sh -O ~/miniconda.sh<br />
+bash ~/miniconda.sh -b -p $HOME/miniconda<br />
-export PATH="$HOME/miniconda/bin:$PATH"
+export PATH="$HOME/miniconda/bin:$PATH"<br />

-Use the included environment.yml file to get the required python libraries/packages.
+Use the included environment.yml file to get the required python libraries/packages.<br />
-Use the Terminal or an Anaconda Prompt for the following steps.
+Use the Terminal or an Anaconda Prompt for the following steps.<br />

-conda env create -f environment.yml
+conda env create -f environment.yml<br />
-The first line of the yml file sets the new environment’s name.
+The first line of the yml file sets the new environment’s name.<br />

 ## Usage